CONFINED SPACE KITS

 Confined space kits offer the basics you need in those tight spaces: tripods, space blowers, gas monitors, and more.
 From confined space entry systems to utilizing the right confined space retrieval system, PK Safety features top brands with products from BW Honeywell, FrenchCreek, RKI, MSA, Teledyne Gas & Flame, and DBI-SALA.
-Also consider a confined space communication system to stay safely connected during the job.

 All-in-one confined space kits contain important tools your team needs for safe confined space entry.
 These kits may contain a tripod system, gas detector and related gear and accessories, ventilation blower, and harness.
 Some could include the straps or lanyards, respiratory protection, ergonomic gear, ducting for the blower, a bag or case to store the kit, and any of the other hardware you might need to get to work right away.
 PK Safety carries a selection of kits suited for different industries, so shop around or get in touch with PK Safety’s product experts for recommendations fit for your team.